ff7-mods/ff7-flat-wiki/docs/FF7:CC/Model Formats.md

             [see notes]

-The PIXEL and PALLETE data are as per the [\[TEX][1]\] format
+The PIXEL and PALLETE data are as per the [\[TEX](Image Formats.md#TEX Format)\] format

     [Unknown Chunks]
        ?

 ## exp TYPE-0 Models

 These files use Skin-Weighted vertices exclusively, representing all the **Characters, Monsters, NPCs** and **small Event-specific props** shown throughout the game.

-This is a complete list of the RAW files corresponding to the in-game
+This is a complete list of the RAW files corresponding to the in-game entity:
-entity:

     2162 Zack - Soldier 1st Class
     2163 Zack - after Angeal's death